olneyhymn/ulsterworldly.com/content/post/blackstone-church.md

 > Members of the Blackstone Church opened their homes to take in all the guests, besides making all the preparations for the wedding which normally would have been our responsibility.
 Decorating the church, putting on the rehearsal dinner and wedding reception, and all the other correct things were beautifully taken care of by the ladies in the church, and about all we had to do was to be present.

 > Tom Fry performed the ceremony on that warm summer evening.
-Because of Dot's work in the church for two years, th ere were many of her local friends present as well as members of our immediate families.
+Because of Dot's work in the church for two years, there were many of her local friends present as well as members of our immediate families.
 But because of the difficulties of travel in those wartime days there were no relatives or friends from other places, with the exception of several carloads of young people from the Tabb Street Church of Petersburg, about thirty miles away.
-They were the ones I had worked and played.with while serving in their church a year or so before.
+They were the ones I had worked and played with while serving in their church a year or so before.
 Dot's sister Alice was maid of honor, and Graham McChesney (a seminary classmate) was the best man.
 I am sure Tom performed his part properly, but about the only thing I now remember took place as we, the bride and groom, went out of the church by a side door.
 It was one of those swinging doors, and somehow hit me squarely in the face and nearly knocked me down.

 > My own preparations for the occasion had of necessity been meager.
 I had driven to Blackstone, and due to the wartime rationing system, had carefully saved up enough gas coupons to cover the trip.
 I had calculated the route and estimated mileage and gas consumption for the honeymoon but (as I realized later) had cut my budget a little too close (actually another matter of necessity).
 Aside from having paid in advance for a hotel room in nearby Farmville, I had fifty dollars cash in my wallet.
 >